Tinmal Mosque: 2023 earthquake

+In November 2023, Moroccan news outlet Médias24 published an article criticizing the clearance of debris from the mosque, alleging it was being done without proper supervision from archeologists and that historical fragments were potentially being lost in the process.
+A subsequent article by Le Desk, another Moroccan news outlet, has challenged this allegation, quoting Aboulkacem Chebri, president of the Moroccan branch of ICOMOS, who states that historical fragments from the site were being collected and stored appropriately, including those that could be potentially be reused during reconstruction.

+In May 2024 it was reported that the restoration of the mosque will be aided by the Italian Ministry of Culture, at the request of the Moroccan government's Ministry of Habous and Islamic Affairs.
+The Italian architect Aldo Giorgio Pezzi has been sent to assist in the project.

 Architecture

 Exterior

 The building has a fortress-like exterior appearance with thick plain walls, which was characteristic of other Almohad mosques and buildings as well.
 It has a roughly quadrangular floor plan measuring 43 by 40 metres.
 A more unusual feature was the position and form of the minaret, located at the middle of its southern wall on top of the mihrab; a design feature which is not found in other historic mosques.
 The minaret has a rectangular base and projects outwards from the surrounding outer wall, but has a truncated or unfinished appearance, contrasting with the bold and monumental minarets of other Almohad mosques that came after (such the minaret of the Kutubiyya or the Giralda in Seville).
 The mosque has seven entrances: three on both its east and west sides and one central entrance to the north.